Climbing and access information for this peak is on Pages 249-250 of the book.

-Cobb, along with Hyndman and Old Hyndman for the heart of the main Pioneer Mountain Crest.
+Cobb Peak, along with Hyndman Peak and Old Hyndman Peak form the heart of the main Pioneer Mountain Crest.
 There are a number of routes on the peak.
-The Class 3 west ridge is the most popular route.
-A photo essay of the west ridge route is set out below.
+The Class 3 West Ridge is the most popular route.
+A photo essay of the West Ridge Route is set out below.
+USGS Hyndman Peak

-Cobb viewed from the summit of Old Hyndman Peak.
+Cobb Peak as viewed from the summit of Old Hyndman Peak.

 The Class 3 terrain is easy to cross at first.

-As the ridge climbs in narrows and you will find Class 3 terrain blocking your way.
+As the ridge climbs, it narrows and you find Class 3 terrain blocking your way.

 The ridge has plenty of obstacles.

-The Class 3 terrain is, in my opinion, more difficult than Chicken Out Ridge on Borah’s standard route.
+The Class 3 terrain is more difficult than Chicken-Out Ridge on Mount Borah’s standard route.

-This is a shot of the Clasds 3 terrain on the upper west ridge route.
+The Class 3 terrain on the upper West Ridge Route.
 Route finding skills are essential to avoid Class 4 climbing.

-The summit with the Cobb’s shadow in the background.
+The summit with the Cobb Peak’s shadow in the background.

-Cobb look good from every side. this shot is from the summit of Old Hyndman Peak.
+Cobb Peak looks good from every side.
+This view isphoto is from the summit of Old Hyndman Peak.